rehan-exe/rehan-exe/README.md

 ## Hi there 👋

 ## About Me
 I am a student from India with a very strong passion for C.S, software engineering, an the sciences.
-I'm currently building my programming sKills, creating projects, and documenting my journey towards becoming a software engineer
+I'm currently building my programming skills, creating projects, and documenting my journey towards becoming a software engineer
 ---
 ## Currently Learning
 - Python